Veganuary

-Veganuary is an annual challenge run by a UK nonprofit organisation that promotes and educates about the vegan lifestyle by encouraging people to follow a vegan diet for the month of January.
-Since the event began in 2014, participation has increased each year.
+Veganuary is an annual challenge run by a British nonprofit organisation that promotes the vegan lifestyle by encouraging people to follow a vegan diet for the month of January.
+Since it began in 2014 with only 3,325 people who joined to the challenge, participation has increased each year.
 400,000 people signed up to the 2020 campaign.
 The campaign estimated this represented the carbon dioxide equivalent of 450,000 flights and the lives of more than a million animals.
 Veganuary can also refer to the event itself.
-In 2025, 25.8 million people took part in the event.
+In 2026, 30 million people took part in it.

 History

 Founded by Jane Land and Matthew Glover, the first event was during January 2014.
 In 2015 the project registered 12,800 sign-ups.
-From there the sign-ups grew to over 500,00 in 2021.
+From there the sign-ups grew to over 500,000 in 2021.

-The name "Veganuary" is a portmanteau of "vegan" + "January".
+The name "Veganuary" is a portmanteau of "vegan" and "January".
 The first part of the compound is pronounced either /ˈviːgən-/ or /viːˈgæn-/, whereas the -uary part is subject to the same kind of variation as in the case of the word "January" itself, thus /ˈviːgən.juɛri/, /viːˈgæn.jʊəɹi/, etc.

-In 2023 It’ll Never Catch On: The Veganuary Story, a documentary about the event, featured vegans Kellie Bright, Jane Fallon, Jasmine Harman, Evanna Lynch, Chris Packham and Benjamin Zephaniah and vegan chefs Henry Firth and Ian Threasby.
+In 2023 It'll Never Catch On: The Veganuary Story, a documentary about the event, featured the vegans Kellie Bright, Jane Fallon, Jasmine Harman, Evanna Lynch, Chris Packham and Benjamin Zephaniah and the vegan chefs Henry Firth and Ian Threasby.
 It debuted at the November 2023 Plant Based World Expo.

 Programme

-Veganuary is a crowdfunded campaign to issue a challenge each January promoting eating vegan for the month.
+Veganuary is a crowd-funded campaign to issue a challenge each January promoting eating vegan for the month.

 Participants sign up online and receive a downloadable "starter kit" and daily support emails.
-They're offered an online "vegan starter kit" with restaurant guides, product directories, and a recipe database.
-Participants are encouraged to share images and recipes to social media, which according to academic Alexa Weik von Mossner creates a sense of community and communicates the message that veganism is easy and fun.
+They are offered an online "vegan starter kit" with restaurant guides, product directories and a recipe database.
+Participants are encouraged to share images and recipes to social media, which according to the academic Alexa Weik von Mossner creates a sense of community and communicates the message that veganism is easy and fun.